 You multiply the current balance of a loan or credit card by the periodic interest rate to determine accrued monthly interest charges.
-These charges are deducted out of your monthly payment.
-This means only a portion of your monthly payment goes to reducing principal (the actual debt you owe).
+These charges are deducted out of your monthly payments.
+This means only a portion of your monthly payments go to reducing principal (the actual debt you owe).

 Which fees does APR include?

 APR includes any standard fees on loans.
 This includes:

 For mortgages, APR also includes the following fees:

 - Prepaid interest